tibs/why-I-quite-like-Ruby/README.rst

 The sources for the slides are in `<ruby-slides.rst>`_.

-(Note that github will present the ``.rst`` files in rendered form as HTML, albeit using their own styling (which makes notes a bit odd).
+(Note that github will present the ``.rst`` files in rendered form as HTML, albeit using their own styling (which is occasionally a bit odd).
 If you want to see the original reStructuredText source, you have to click on the "Raw" link at the top of the file's page.)